Main stories

 Sudden changes in the savings ratio are an indicator of future changes in spending and AD, and can be a prelude to inflation, or deflation.

-A rise in the savings ratio indicates a fall in consumer confidence, whereas a fall in the savings ratio indicates a rise in confidence and spending, which can trigger a rise in the price level.
+A rise in the savings ratio may indicate a fall in consumer confidence, whereas a fall in the savings ratio indicates a rise in confidence and spending, which can trigger a rise in the price level.

-Between 2004 and 2005 the UK savings ratio rose from 4% to 6%, then fell to an historic low in the second quarter of 2008.
-During the last three quarters of 2008, it rose back to 5% as households became increasingly concerned at the impending recession.
-Since then, the trend has been upwards, reflecting uncertainty about growth and jobs.
-It peaked at 8.6% in the third quarter of 2009.
+Between 2004 and 2005 the UK savings ratio rose from 6.1% to 7.3%, then fell to an historic low of 4.5% in the first quarter of 2008.
+By the last quarter of 2008 it rose to 7.1% as households became increasingly concerned at the impending recession.
+Since then, the trend has been upwards, reflecting general uncertainty about growth and jobs.
+It peaked at 11.9% in the third quarter of 2010.
+By the second quarter of 2015 the savings ratio had fallen back to under 5%, reflecting increasing consumer confidence – by 2019 the ratio had fallen further to 4.5%.